Saihardik/Saihardik/README.md

 - 👋 Hi, I’m @Saihardik
 - 👀 I’m interested in coding with python and data analysis
-- 🌱 I’m currently learning Data Analysis
+- 🌱 I have completed data analysis and going on with data science related stuff
-- 💞️ I’m looking forward work  on data analyst ,Business Analyst and Python Developer roles
+- 💞️ I’m looking forward work  on data analyst ,Business Analyst ,Python Developer and AI ML roles roles

 <!---
 Saihardik/Saihardik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.